 A complicated design for your architect invoice is likely to delay your payments, so keep the design simple.
 Use fonts that can be read easily, keeping the size at least 12.
 Ensure that your freelance invoice is not cluttered with information.
-The presentation should be neat, mentioning the date, services being offered and your rates.
+The presentation should be neat, mentioning the date, services being offered and your hourly rates.
 Do be sure that there is enough space for margins because important information might be lost when your invoice is photocopied and sent to the accounts department.

 As a consultant, when you have large projects, you should bill the client multiple times according to the stage of progress.
 So there will be an architect invoice for every part of the project completed, and each invoice will show the balance pending for the whole project.
 This will help both the client and you to keep track of payments.

 4. Provide multiple payment options with your architect invoice template